 Literature circle sessions are a chance to discuss books in depth.
-We’ll gather in small groups at least once per week during the time we are discussing the group book.
-You will be responsible to read the section of the book, and come with your responses in a notebook and on sticky notes (attached as a page marker on the page you are discussing in the book).
-Both the sticky notes and the notebook need to have written comments about the book and the page numbers of the section on which you are commenting.
-The comments should be about what you read, so that you will be able to contribute to the discussion.
-You also need to bring the book we are discussing and you do need to talk about the book when we are meeting.
+We will gather in small groups at least once per week during the time we are discussing the group book.
+Students will be responsible to read the section of the book and come with his/her responses in his/her literature notebook and/or on post-it notes.
+This must be attached as a page marker on the page students are discussing in the book.
+Both the post-it notes and the notebook need to have written comments about the book and the page numbers of the section on which students are commenting.
+The comments should be about what he/she read, so that he/she will be able to contribute to the discussion.
+Students also need to bring the book he/she is discussing, and students need to talk about the book during literature circle.

 Grades will be assessed based on performance in the following categories: